SchulzLab/SNEEP/README.md

 -	var1 (e.g. effector allele or alternative allele) ,
 -	var2 (e.g. wild type allele),
 -	rsID if known, otherwise - ,
--	minor allele frequency (MAF) if known, otherwise -1 (TODO: explain why we need MAF).
+-	minor allele frequency (MAF) if known, otherwise -1.
+The minor allele frequency is important to provide if you want to assess the result of SNEEP against random controls.
+Then, SNEEP samples SNPs based on the MAF distribution of the input SNPs.

 A properly formated SNP files looks as following: